digitalbricklayer/techteapotcom/content/posts/my-worst-nightmare.md

 <strong>It never ceases to amaze me how much complete strangers expect from IT people</strong>.
 Consequently, a lot of IT people lie about what they do when they meet new people.

 What's your story?
-If you work in IT you've gotta have one. ;) Better yet, do you have a strategy that doesn't piss people off too much?
+If you work in IT you've gotta have one. :wink: Better yet, do you have a strategy that doesn't piss people off too much?